The Project

 The Artist

-Joanna Fowles is an Illawarra-based artist and textile practitioner working across natural dyeing, weaving, and participatory art.
-Her practice, dyevert, explores the connections between place, colour, and community through materials found in the environment.
+Joanna Fowles is an Illawarra-based artist and textile practitioner working with natural dye and plant matter.
+Her practice, dyevert, explores connections between place, colour and the local environment through materials found close to hand.

-Joanna has been working with natural dyes for over a decade, developing a methodology that prioritises locally sourced plant materials and minimal intervention.
-She is particularly interested in the urban plant world — the weeds, street trees, and garden escapes that constitute most people’s daily botanical environment — as a source of colour and knowledge.
+She has been working with natural dyes for over a decade, developing a deep knowledge of locally sourced plant materials.
+She is particularly interested in the urban plant world, the weeds, street trees and overlooked plants as a source of colour and knowledge.

-Postcode Colour extends this interest into participatory form, distributing the act of dyeing across hundreds of postcodes and inviting non-specialists to engage with the plant life of their immediate surroundings.
+Postcode Colour extends this into a collaborative project, distributing the act of dyeing across postcodes around Australia and inviting community to engage with the plant life of their own surroundings.

 Exhibition History